glensc/nagios-plugin-check_raid/README.md

 	    --resync=STATE      Set status as STATE if RAID is in resync state.
 Defaults to `WARNING` --check=STATE       Set status as STATE if RAID is in check state.
 Defaults to `OK` --cache-fail=STATE  Set status as STATE if Write Cache is present but disabled.
-Defaults to `WARNING` -l  --list-plugins      Lists active plugins
+Defaults to `WARNING` --bbulearn=STATE    Return STATE if Backup Battery Unit (BBU) learning cycle is in progress.
+Defaults to `WARNING` --bbu-monitoring    Enable experimental monitoring of the BBU status -l  --list-plugins      Lists active plugins

 `STATE` can be one of: `OK`, `WARNING`, `CRITICAL`, `UNKNOWN`